 The key feature of the tool is the system that needs to keep all things to do – and it is not the user’s head.
 The ever-accessible and complete storage system can be a notebook, a sheet, Asana, or Trello board, or basically anything that supports making the list.

 To be honest – if one is cool with writing down the list of chores on the backside of envelopes – it is good as long it works.
-Even though at some point one would need a big stack of envelopes.
+Even though, at some point, one would need a big stack of envelopes.

+The best systems provide actionable insights based on activity tracking and clear prioritization.
 Writing down things to do is the first step toward personal productivity.
 It also makes the mind free – a great feeling itself.

-Also – the key in achieving personal productivity is to name all the things that are to be done – it doesn’t matter if it is about delivering a presentation to work, finding a better tutor for a child, or cleaning up the garage – there is a lot of time to get back from the void of slackery.
+Also – the key in achieving personal productivity is to name all the things that are to be done.
+It doesn’t matter if it is about delivering a presentation to work, finding a better tutor for a child, or cleaning up the garage – there is a lot of time to get back from the void of slackery.

 Learn to set goals and name actions